TluwaniMS/CKAD-Prep/Services-and-networking/readMe.md

 This NetworkPolicy specifically targets pods labeled as app: np-test-client within the "np-test-b" namespace.
 It restricts these pods' outgoing traffic (Egress) by allowing communication limited to namespaces labeled as team: ateam on TCP port 80.
 Essentially, it permits pods with the specified label to send TCP traffic to pods in namespaces labeled as team: ateam on port 80.

+## Services

+In Kubernetes, a Service functions as a means to make a network application, which operates within your cluster as one or more Pods, accessible to the network.

+### Types of Services:

+* ClusterIP (default):

+This type of Service exposes it on an internal IP within the cluster, restricting accessibility solely to within the cluster.

+* NodePort:

+By employing NAT, this Service type exposes the Service on the identical port of each chosen Node in the cluster.
+Consequently, it enables the Service to be reached from outside the cluster through <NodeIP>:<NodePort>, encompassing the functionalities of ClusterIP.